Skip to main content

 Upload a file

-Direct upload has two required steps; a third step is optional if you want to track processing status.
+Direct upload has two required steps; a third step is optional if you want to track enrichment status.
+The workflow uploads your file, enriches it (extraction, structure and annotation of the content), and indexes it for availability in Search and Research Agent.

 1